How do memoirists deal with exposure of themselves and others in the books they write?

 Learn tested methods to manage self-exposure and exposure of others as you write your important story.
 Find out what successful memoirists have done to overcome their own fears of exposure and to protect the privacy of people they include in their book.
 Get the facts about the legalities and some great tips on how to make it work well for everyone.

-This video is jam-packed with valuable information.
+The webinar is 60 minutes.
+The Zoom link will be sent to you two days ahead.
 You’ll also receive a Tips sheet with methods for managing uncomfortable feelings of exposure, something to keep on hand while you’re writing.